General ravings, Potshots

 2. The Need & Opportunity

-Clearly, there is a huge need as well as opportunity for setting up a dedicated luxury resort exclusively for MLAs in each and every state in India, where the MLAs can be provided with all the comfort and resources— physical, psychical, and moral—that they might need during such times of crisis.
+Clearly, there is a huge need as well as opportunity for setting up a dedicated Luxury Horse Trading Resort exclusively for MLAs in each and every state in India, where the MLAs can be provided with all the comfort and resources— physical, psychical, and moral—that they might need during such times of crisis.

 PROPOSAL